John Weston (aviator): "Suid Afrika"

 Weston had a love of travel and encouraged this in his children.
 While in the US, between 1919 and 1921, Weston purchased a Detroit-manufactured Commerce one tonne truck with a Continental N engine.
 The truck was shipped to England, where Weston converted it into a motor home which could sleep five.
 Weston painted the vehicle yellow with black trim and called it "Suid Afrika".
 The Suid Afrika was essentially a large wooden structure on the rear chassis of the truck.
 Windows were placed at the front of the living quarters and in the sides of the lantern roof.
 The vehicle could be hoisted upright onto a ship's deck.
 A sign on the side read, "Our mansion: 7 by 14 feet, Our field: the world, Our family: mankind." and surrounding this, in a circle, "Round the World."
 Weston and his family took a tour of 18 weeks in the Suid Afrika from England to Greece.
 The Westons lived in Athens for two years then in May 1924, returned in the Suid Afrika to England and from there to South Africa.
 In 1925, Weston made extensive travels through southern Africa.
 In 1926, the family attempted to return to England, overland.
 In 1927, Weston found the motor home was not suitable for the trip and returned to Cape Town.
 (The house in Brandfort was sold in April 1928.)

 The motor home remains on display as an exhibit of the Winterton Museum.

 "Prairie Schooner"

-The Prairie Schooner was a second motor home built by Weston.
+The Prairie Schooner was a second motor home built by Weston on the Commerce base.
 It had a removable living area with a canvas cover and was water-proofed for river crossings.
-In 1931 - 1932, Weston travelled from Cape Agulhas, the southernmost point of Africa, to Belgrade, Bulgaria (and to England and back).
+In 1931–1932, Weston travelled from Cape Agulhas, the southernmost point of Africa, to Belgrade, Bulgaria (and to England and back).
 Weston used the Prairie Schooner for the remainder of his life.
 In 1975, the Prairie Schooner featured in the International Veteran and Vintage Car Rally from Durban to Cape Town.
 It was later donated to the Winterton Museum, KwaZulu Natal, South Africa, by Weston's son in law, Carl Rein Weston.